 You are here

-In 2006 Yuja made her New York Philharmonic debut at the Bravo!
-Vail Music Festival and performed with the orchestra the following season under Lorin Maazel during the Philharmonic’s Japan/Korea visit.
-In 2008 she toured the United States with the Academy of St. Martin in the Fields led by Sir Neville Marriner, and in 2009 Yuja performed as soloist with the You Tube Symphony Orchestra led by Michael Tilson Thomas at Carnegie Hall.
-That summer Yuja joined Abbado at the Lucerne Music Festival performing and recording Prokofiev’s Piano Concerto No. 3, and went on to perform with the Lucerne Festival Orchestra and Abbado on tour in China.
+In 2006 Wang made her New York Philharmonic debut at the Bravo!
+Vail Music Festival and performed with the orchestra the following season under Lorin Maazel during the orchestra’s Japan/Korea visit.
+In 2008 she toured the United States with the Academy of St. Martin in the Fields led by Sir Neville Marriner, and in 2009 Wang performed as soloist with the YouTube Symphony Orchestra led by Michael Tilson Thomas at Carnegie Hall.
+That summer she joined Abbado at the Lucerne Music Festival performing and recording Prokofiev’s Piano Concerto No. 3, and went on to perform with the Lucerne Festival Orchestra and Abbado on tour in China.

-This season the London Symphony Orchestra invited Wang to be their featured artist in the LSO Artist Portrait series and together they toured China with Daniel Harding conducting.
-She also made her debut with the Hungarian National Philharmonic conducted by Zoltan Kocsis performing Bartok’s Piano Concerto No. 2.
-Wang’s frequent summer collaborations with violinist Leonidas Kavakos were extended further with multiple tours of Europe focusing on the great violin and piano sonatas of Brahms.
-She also returned to the Los Angeles Philharmonic for subscription concerts and on tour in the U.S. with Gustavo Dudamel conducting, including a performance at Davies Symphony Hall in March.
-Wang returned to the Boston Symphony with Sir Andrew Davis conducting, and to the Cleveland Orchestra with Giancarlo Guerrero conducting.
+Last season the London Symphony Orchestra invited Wang to be their featured artist in the LSO Artist Portrait series for 2014, which included performing three concertos and recitals in London, followed by a tour of China with Daniel Harding conducting.
+She made her debut with the Hungarian National Philharmonic conducted by Zoltán Kocsis performing Bartók’s Piano Concerto No. 2.
+Wang’s frequent summer collaborations with violinist Leonidas Kavakos extended further as they undertook multiple tours of Europe focusing on the great violin and piano sonatas of Brahms.
+She returned to the Los Angeles Philharmonic for subscription concerts and on tour in the U.S. with Dudamel conducting.
+She also returned to the Boston Symphony, Sir Andrew Davis conducting, and the Cleveland Orchestra, Giancarlo Guerrero conducting.

-At a young age Yuja entered the Central Conservatory of Music in Beijing to study under Ling Yuan and Zhou Guangren.
+At a young age Yuja Wang entered the Central Conservatory of Music in Beijing to study under Ling Yuan and Zhou Guangren.
 From 1999 to 2001 she participated in the Morningside Music summer program at Calgary’s Mount Royal College, an artistic and cultural exchange program between Canada and China, and began studying with Hung-Kuan Chen and Tema Blackstone at the Mount Royal College Conservatory.
-Yuja then moved to the U.S. to study with Gary Graffman at The Curtis Institute of Music in Philadelphia, where she graduated in 2008.
+She then moved to the U.S. to study with Gary Graffman at the Curtis Institute of Music in Philadelphia, where she graduated in 2008.
 In 2006 she received the Gilmore Young Artist Award, and in 2010 was awarded the prestigious Avery Fisher Career Grant.
-Yuja is a Steinway Artist.
+Yuja Wang is a Steinway Artist.